 What does First Contact™ do in addition to clean surfaces?

 First Contact™ can be used to protect precision surfaces from physical and chemical damage making it an excellent choice for storage, shipping, and manufacturing protection.
+The polymer can be left on substrates for very long periods of time, many months or years.

 First Contact™ provides protection from chemical attack.
 First Contact™ is impermeable to some chemicals, and provides a level of protection against others.